Zendesk automations vs triggers: A 2026 guide to lifecycle events

 -

-Handle resolutions smoothly: eesel AI is smart enough to recognize simple "thank you" replies and close them automatically, which keeps your queue clean and your metrics honest.
-For tickets that do need a human touch, the AI Copilot helps agents by drafting accurate, on-brand replies in just a few seconds, which helps bring down handle times.
+Handle resolutions smoothly: eesel AI can recognize simple "thank you" replies to help keep your queue tidy.
+For tickets that need a personal touch, the AI Copilot supports agents by drafting on-brand replies, which helps improve response efficiency.

-eesel AI completely changes that with a simulation mode.
-You can test your entire AI setup on thousands of your own past tickets in a safe, sandboxed environment.
-This shows you exactly how the AI would have tagged, routed, and answered tickets, giving you a clear picture of its potential resolution rate and cost savings before you turn it on for a single customer.
-It takes the guesswork out of automation.
+With its simulation mode, you can test your AI setup on thousands of past tickets in a safe, sandboxed environment.
+This allows you to see exactly how the AI would have performed, giving you a clear picture of its benefits before you go live.
+It’s an excellent way to add even more certainty to your automation strategy.

 Zendesk pricing